saratrajput/automate_boring_stuff/README.md

 ## Troubleshooting
 In the above crontab command, the output is logged at ```/tmp/king_app.log```.
-In case of any errors check the log.
+In case of any errors, check the log.